-The idea of bartering services could offer some interesting possibilities, too.
+Bartering services–not just hard goods–could offer some interesting possibilities, too.
 A while back I read that people are bartering their services to be able to take vacations.
 For example, a couple might offer to do some maintenance work at a resort hotel for a discount or even free lodging.

-Farmers markets are enjoying a great deal of success as well because of consumer demand for quality produce not tainted with chemicals or e. coli bacteria.
+Farmers markets are enjoying a great deal of success as well because of consumer demand for quality produce not tainted with chemicals or e. coli and other harmful bacteria.
 Many simply prefer produce that’s locally grown, perhaps due to environmental concerns, or because they can get varieties not available at the supermarket.

 If you’re serious about growing produce for others, get a copy of Cash from Square Foot Gardening, by Mel Bartholomew.
-I’ll admit,this isn’t a new book.
+I’ll admit,this is an old book.
 It’s been around since the 1980’s, but it’s sort of a classic.
-The concepts discussed, including various charts, are invaluable.
+The concepts discussed, including various charts, are invaluable still today.
 There are instructive examples of conversations you might have with chefs or restaurant owners who will buy your produce.
 While dollar amounts may be different today, you’ll see the potential financial reward of your efforts.

 When it comes to survival, you might be surprised at the value of the skills you already possess for practical living.
 Why not turn those skills into cash?
-To order your copy of Cash from Square Foot Gardening, click on the logo below, and you’ll be taken to a page on Amazon.com where you can order.
-You might also be interested in ordering an updated edition of Bartholomew’s original book, Square Foot Gardening and discover more about gardening intensively and productively.